-Mark Blumenthal, founder and executive director of the American Botanical Council, a nonprofit research and education organization, "At least two previous clinical trials on devil's claw have supported its use as an aid in treating lower back pain and rheumatic conditions.
+Mark Blumenthal, founder and executive director of the American Botanical Council, a non-profit research and education organization, states, "At least two previous clinical trials on devil's claw have supported its use as an aid in treating lower back pain and rheumatic conditions.
 This study is significant in that it is the first to show the potential benefits of devil's claw for osteoarthritis."

 _1. ESCOP monograph.
 Fascicule 2: Harpagophyti radix (Devil's Claw) Exeter, UK: European Scientific Cooperative on Phytotherapy.
 Double blind study, various types of arthritis.
 Conclusion: significant pain relief in 10 days of treatment.
 2. Chrubasik S., et al Effectiveness of Harpagophyti radix (Devil's Claw) in treatment of acute low back pain.
 Phytomedicine 3(1).
 1996 Double blind study of soft tissue pain (muscles, tendons) Conclusion: Soft tissue pain relieved. _